Identity Theft Insurance

 How To Know If You’re a Victim & Need to Make an Identity Theft Insurance Claim

 It’s very possible for identity theft to happen without you even knowing.
 Someone might discover they are a victim of theft when they are denied a loan, mortgage, or apartment because of a poor credit score.
+Get more details about how to identify phishing scams here.
 Here are some other signs that you’ve been a victim of identity theft and should make an identity theft insurance claim:

-- Your bills and statements no longer arrive when they should, or at all.
-(Stolen from physical mailbox, email hacked, or a scammer changed your mailing/email address on accounts)
+- Your bills and statements no longer arrive when they should or at all.
+(Stolen from a physical mailbox, email hacked, or a scammer changed your mailing/email address on accounts)

 - Receiving calls or notices from collection agencies or creditors for an account you don't have